jxlsteam/jxls/README.md

-Jxls
+JXLS
 =====

 JXLS has moved from BitBucket to Github.

 Overview
 --------
-[Jxls](http://jxls.sf.net/) is a small and simple to use Java library for Excel generation.
+[JXLS](http://jxls.sourceforge.net/) is a small and simple to use Java library for Excel report generation using Excel template files.

-Jxls abstracts Excel generation from underlying java-to-excel low-level processing library.
+JXLS abstracts Excel generation from underlying Java-to-Excel low-level processing library.

-Jxls uses a special markup in Excel templates to define output formatting and data layout.
+JXLS uses a special markup in Excel templates to define output formatting and data layout.

-The module contains source code for [Jxls Core](http://jxls.sf.net/)